-I even read that in outstations, the data is relayed from the airline to the gate via a 9600 baud phone modem because there are not the cable or satellite connections to get information there any other way.
+I even read that in outstations, the data is relayed from the airline to the gate via a 9600 baud phone modem because there are no cable or satellite connections to get information there any other way.
 I have no way to confirm this, but if it’s true, DAMN!

 Dot matrix printers are cheaper to operate than laser printers.
 Ink ribbons are much less expensive than toner cartridges.
 They break down less frequently, so they require fewer maintenance calls.

 Going back to the first point, these printers are already installed.
 They work for what they’re needed to do and replacing them would be an investment in hardware (new printers), programmers (to write the new code so they’ll work with the old systems), and labor (installation and maintenance).

 Why spend all of that money to fix a problem that doesn’t exist?

 Functionality & Dependability